Triumph TR6 History (1969-1976)

 Inside, a wooden dashboard (plywood w/veneer) housed a full complement of instrumentation.
 Bucket seats sat on pile-carpeted floors, and the luggage compartment was fairly roomy for a two-seat sports car.

 The Triumph TR6 remained in production for a relatively short period of time, but has became one of the most popular and instantly recognizable cars in the company's stable.
 Most of the TR6 sales were in the U.S. - of the 94,619 models produced, 86,249 were exported, with just 8,370 sold in the U.K.

 When Triumph TR6 production ended in July 1976, it was the best-seller in the TR series (this record was later surpassed by the TR7).
 Of the 8,370 cars sold in the U.K., over 4,000 are still registered with the DVLA either as on the road or as SORN declared vehicles.

 The Triumph TR6 is an attractive, fast and very enjoyable two-seater.
-Of the many classic and torque cars made in Great Britain, it remains as one of the most popular.
-With unmistakable looks and powerful performance, the TR6 continues to be a hugely sought-after car.
+Of the many sports cars made in Great Britain, it remains as one of the most popular.
+With unmistakable looks and powerful performance, the TR6 continues to be a sought-after classic.

 Read: Sports Car History